getify/You-Dont-Know-JS/async & performance/ch4.md

 From the perspective of the external *iterator* (`it`), it doesn't appear any differently between controlling the initial generator or a delegated one.

-In fact, `yield`-delegation doesn't even have to be directed to another generator; it can just be directed to a non-generator, general *iterator*.
+In fact, `yield`-delegation doesn't even have to be directed to another generator; it can just be directed to a non-generator, general *iterable*.
 For example:

 ```js
 function *bar() {